MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Get-MgBetaChatLastMessagePreview.md

 Null if no messages have been sent in the chat.
 Currently, only the list chats operation supports this property.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgChatLastMessagePreview](/powershell/module/Microsoft.Graph.Teams/Get-MgChatLastMessagePreview?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)